 The ins and outs of moving insurance

-Do you need moving insurance?
+Do I need moving insurance?

 When preparing for a move, you may be hiring movers, packing and transferring your homeowners or renters insurance to your new address.
 But what about getting moving insurance?
+Is moving insurance worth it?

 Most people don't realize that homeowners or renters insurance may not cover loss or damage to your possessions while in transit.
 Since moving puts your belongings at risk for all kinds of unforeseeable mishaps, having insurance for moving might help protect against anything going awry.